 PDFs

-Google Docs and Canva Docs equivalents of Microsoft files
+Google Docs and Canva Docs as equivalents of Microsoft files.

 Email Signatures: Proper headings, fonts, high-contrast colors, and alt text for images.